IdleDreamer/40kListBuilder/README.md

 2. Open a terminal within the repo
 3. run `npm i` to install dependencies
 4. run `gulp watch` to build and launch the project while watching for changes

+It's worth noting that GitHub has detected various security vulnerabilities within the project's dependencies.